-Below we’ll look at why you’ll want to add HTTPS to your WordPress site and offer a series of steps to help simplify the process.
+Below we’ll look at why you’ll want to add an SSL certificate to your WordPress site and offer a series of steps to help simplify the process.

 What is HTTPS?

 You’ve probably heard of HTTPS, but you’re still not quite sure what it is.
 For starters, it’s readily visible on most larger websites.
-You’ll see that their URLs start with “https://“ instead of the standard “http://“.
-It also includes a small padlock next to the URL as well, which means the site is secure.
+You’ll see that their URLs in the address bar start with “https://“ instead of the standard “http://“.
+It also includes a small green lock icon next to the URL as well, which means the site is secure.

-This data encryption makes it much more difficult for people to read, or translate, any of the information that might get intercepted over the connection.
+This data encryption makes it much more difficult for people to read, or translate any of the information that might get intercepted over the web browser connection.

 How HTTPS Can Benefit Your WordPress Site